Traffic quality and transparency

-We work with over 50% of the Top 100 US and UK publishers – including Buzzfeed, HuffPost, Conde Nast, Hearst and Gizmodo -, and 60,000 publishers globally.
-Over ten years, Skimlinks has built a solid network of publishers who can access 48,500 merchants.
+We work with over 50% of the Top 100 US and UK publishers – including Buzzfeed, HuffPost, Conde Nast, Hearst, Yahoo!, MailOnine, and 60,000 publishers globally.
+Over fifteen years, Skimlinks has built a solid network of publishers who can access 48,500 merchants.
 Merchants choose Skimlinks for the quality of its publishers and the transparency of its reporting (Impressions, Clicks, Conversions, Order Value…).

-Every day we see 4.6bn page impressions on our network, traffic quality and transparency is at the core of our engagement with the affiliation networks and their merchants.
+Every day we see 4.6 billion page impressions on our network, traffic quality and transparency is at the core of our engagement with the affiliation networks and their merchants.
 Because Skimlinks works at scale with so many merchants, every merchant benefits from the experience and monitoring on our platform.

-In rare circumstances when a merchant would need more granular control over the publishers on their program, Skimlinks has the ability to blacklist certain publishers from their program.
+In rare circumstances when a merchant would need more granular control over the publishers on their program, Skimlinks has the ability to put certain publishers on a blocklist from their program.
 This can be requested through this link.